Reuben-Kipkemboi/Movie-Watchlist/Readme.md

 ## User Stories

-A movie review website using ==flask==.
-The web application will allow a ==user to find a movie, add a review to the movie and also add comments to reviews.==
+A movie review website using <mark>flask</mark>.
+The web application will allow a <mark>user to find a movie, add a review to the movie and also add comments to reviews.</mark>

 [Go Back to the top](#movie-list)